zzaria/widgets/_posts/2023-10-21-conquering-past-fears.markdown

 I solved none of these problems when I did the contest.
 But this time it wasn't because of any stupid error, the problems were just hard.
 After the contest, I decided to save these problems until I got better, and hopefully I'm better now.

+For each problem I have recorded my notes/thought process.

 ### P4 - Travelling Merchant

 - assume you have a strong connected component with no edges going out